 All funded kindergarten programs are delivered by a qualified early childhood teacher.

 Is 3 year old funded kindergarten available in the City of Melton?

 The Victorian Government is investing in kindergarten for all three year olds; giving all children an extra year of learning playing and making friends.
-From 2022, children in the City of Melton will be able to access up to five hours of three year old funded kindergarten per week.
+Children in the City of Melton will be able to access a minimum of five hours of three year old funded kindergarten per week.
 Registrations for funded three year old kindergarten at 26 kindergarten locations will be managed by the Melton City Council Central Registration and Enrolment scheme.

 If you are unable to submit your form online, you can obtain a hard copy form at one at the below locations: